Amazon Rainforest, Brazil

 These exceptional hotels in the Amazon Rainforest Brazil cater to diverse preferences, whether you seek luxury, eco-friendly stays, cultural immersion, or adventurous activities amidst one of the world’s most biodiverse ecosystems.
 Each lodging provides a gateway to explore the wonders of the Amazon while ensuring comfort and memorable experiences for every traveler.

-Where is Amazon Rainforest, Brazil located?
+Where is Amazon Rainforest located?

 The Amazon Rainforest is located primarily within Brazil, spanning across several Brazilian states including Amazonas, Acre, Amapá, Pará, Rondônia, Roraima, and parts of Mato Grosso, Tocantins, and Maranhão.
 It is the largest tropical rainforest in the world and covers a vast area of approximately 5.5 million square kilometers (2.1 million square miles) across South America, with the majority of it within Brazil’s borders.